stefankober/detective-board/README.md

 Download index.html.
 Open in browser.
 You can have open more than one instance without interference (unless you save to the same file of course).

+Or use the test page here: https://stefankober.github.io/detective-board/

+Autobackup data is stored only locally in browser storage and does not leave your device.

 ## Creating Objects

 1. Double click on background creates a **note**.
 Type text.
 Click outside of the note to finalize.
 You can still edit it later by doubleclicking on the note.